 What is a Colorado DWAI?

 “DWAI” is an abbreviation for “driving while ability impaired.”
 It is less serious than a DUI or DUID and can be established with less proof.
 To be guilty of a DWAI, it must be shown that you drove a vehicle after you have consumed drugs and/or alcohol which affect your mental or physical abilities to drive safely to “the slightest degree.”
 In the situation where only drugs are involved, this is sometimes referred to as a DWAID (driving while ability impaired by drugs).
 A driver can be charged with DWAI even if his or her BAC is less than .08 percent.
 If your BAC is less than .08 but over .05, the law tells the jury that they may infer that your abilities were impaired.
 However, you are allowed to present evidence to rebut this inference.
 Even if your BAC is under .05, you can still be charged with DWAI if you show signs of impairment or being under the influence.
 A first time DWAI offender can face a $500 fine and up to 180 days in jail.
 A second time offender faces one year of driver’s license revocation, a $1,500 fine and up to a year in jail plus a minimum mandatory two year probation sentence where another year of jail is suspended and can be imposed if you fail to comply with the terms and conditions of probation.
-In either case, you can also be required to perform community service and complete alcohol abuse classes.
+In either case, you can also be required to perform community service and complete Level II substance abuse classes.